top of page

 Ben would always make these at Christmas onboard and loved them so much that he brought them back to the island.
 They always flew out of the restaurant kitchen, especially at our Christmas markets.

 They were passed down to Gloria by her grandmother from Vancouver, who has been making them for 60 years, so we have some pretty big boots to fill and three or so generations to honour.
-The pastry is made with lard and is absolutely delicious but very filling (and not great for your cholesterol), so if you want a pastry that is slightly healthier & lighter, the pastry from the pumpkin pie recipe within our 'Lille Journal' works a treat too.
+The pastry is made with lard and is absolutely delicious but very filling (and not great for your cholesterol), so if you want a pastry that is slightly healthier & lighter, version Ben has included a recipe below for his slightly nutty pastry.

-If you're not keen on brandy, you could swap it for another alcohol of choice (rum works beautifully) - they also work really well without any booze, if you'd prefer to make them alcohol free (we like to call the non boozy version - christmas tarts!)
+If you're not keen on brandy, you could swap it for another alcohol of choice (rum works beautifully) - they also work really well with a drop of apple juice, if you'd prefer to make them alcohol free (we like to call the non boozy version - christmas tarts!)

 RECIPE